DELACRUZJIN/DELACRUZJIN/README.md

 Facebook:https://www.facebook.com/bambilladelacruz.jinky

+**School:** University of Abra

-I am an IT student who wants to learn more about technology.
+I am an IT student who wants to learn more about technology, I am 19 years old and I am an 2nd year student.
 I  am eager to gain new knowledge and improve my skills.
 I enjoy exploring how technology works.
 I am open to new challenges and experiences.
 I want to grow and improve in the field of IT.

 ##  Skills